 SUPPORT AN ARTIST!

-The Theorists provide scholarships and mentorships for artists from Texas and Mexico to collaborate together.
-Over the past two years we have opened opportunities to train and tour 14 cities across three countries.
-Our journey culminates with Theorist Fest featuring 85 multi-disciplinary artsits from seven countries over a four-day-weekend in Austin Texas
+The Theorists provide scholarships and mentorships for transitory artists from Texas and Mexico to collaborate together.
+Over the past four years we have opened opportunities to train and tour 14 cities across three countries.
+During covid, we focused locally on homegrown art from the streets.
+Our journey culminates with Theorist Fest gathering dozens of artists and art lovers over a four day weekend in Austin.

 JOIN THE DANCE!